mein-lee/jekflix-template/_posts/2021-05-29-cs-projects.md

 The infamous Gitlet!
 Notoriously known as the toughest project in CS61B (Data Structures).

 This project implements a simpler version of the popular version-control system, Git.

-The main functionalities that Gitlet support are:

-**Init, Add, Remove, Commit, Checkout, Log, Branch, Reset, Merge**
+The main functionalities that Gitlet support are **Init, Add, Remove, Commit, Checkout, Log, Branch, Reset, Merge**

 Below are the Data Structures and Algorithms that I used to implement Gitlet: